GitAlasGo/Axelly_Downloader/README.md

 You need the url of the file you want to download, share it to termux to download it.

 This script uses axel to download the files.

+The default path is /sdcard/download, so you need to grant termux-setup-storage or you can change this path in the "Alabanta_Downloader_Settings" file.